facebook/react-native-website/docs/ram-bundles-inline-requires.md

 module.exports = config;
 ```

 The `preloadedModules` entry in the config indicates which modules should be marked as preloaded when building a RAM bundle.
 When the bundle is loaded, those modules are immediately loaded, before any requires have even executed.
-The `blacklist` entry indicates that those modules should not be required inline.
+The `blockList` entry indicates that those modules should not be required inline.
 Because they are preloaded, there is no performance benefit from using an inline require.
-In fact the javascript spends extra time resolving the inline require every time the imports are referenced.
+In fact the generated JavaScript spends extra time resolving the inline require every time the imports are referenced.

 ## Test and Measure Improvements